 Redevelopment policies and projects are reviewed by an advisory board, the Redevelopment Agency Advisory Board or RAAB, which provides recommendations to the Redevelopment Agency Board.
-The Board is comprised of the Reno City Council and the RAAB Chairperson who serves as an exofficio member.
+The Redevelopment Agency Board is comprised of the Reno City Council.
 For more information, please see the Redevelopment Agency Advisory Board By-laws.

 The City of Reno Office of Economic Development administers the Redevelopment Agency.
 For questions, please contact: